 In July I had to go to this baseball death camp.
-The first day I stood outside the clubhouse in the one hundred degrees plus the humidity, and my purple jersey stuck to my skin like saran wrap, and all I could think about was how I was not a team player.
+The first day I stood outside the clubhouse in the 100 degrees plus the humidity, and my purple jersey stuck to my skin like saran wrap, and all I could think about was how I was not a team player.
 My new baseball mitt was rigor mortis stiff.
-I was really bothered that the pants didn't have pockets.
+I was really bothered the pants didn't have pockets.
 The chain link fences had just been replaced that year and glinted in the sunlight.
 I tried touching one, and it was like gripping a light bulb.
 Everything smelled like brown dirt and fertilizer.

 "Is that dugout number three?"
 I asked.
 He made a sound like he was scraping his throat with sandpaper and hocked a big loogie to my left and kept walking.
 It's not even ten o'clock yet, I thought.

 There were no purple jersey kids at the first dugout.
 I started towards the other two, thinking I saw something purple at the furthest dugout.
 I had to go downhill, so I was walking like a jackass.
 I wasn't born this way, I kept trying to tell myself.

 The way the camp worked was like cramming a four-month baseball season into four weeks.
 We were sorted into teams—there were five in all—and we were supposed to practice and play with them for the whole month.
 My team was called "The Lookouts."
 My jersey number was 67.

 The dugout was this wooden shack painted white with a big red "three" on the side.
 A guy with a beer belly just screaming "head coach" was heaving a cooler of water out of the dugout, and he eased it onto a plastic chair that creaked like it was going to break.
 He paused a moment to hike up his khaki shorts and scratch his crotch, and then he looked at me and asked, "Who are you?"